Data Protection Impact Assessment

 - using data for new purposes

-- Why carry out a DPIA: As stated above a DPIA is a legal requirement in certain circumstances.
-Additionally, assessment will fully explore and address any project/system issues during planning and design stages, so that appropriate technical and organisational measures are put in place to mitigate risks to personal data.
+Why carry out a DPIA: As stated above a DPIA is a legal requirement in certain circumstances.
+A DPIA allows you to assess and integrate DPIA actions into your project plan, and deliver on them so that appropriate technical and organisational measures are put in place to mitigate risks to personal data.

 Data Protection Impact Assessment Template